Through the Stillness

 Every strength comes with a struggle.
 There are flaws found everywhere and in everyone.
 I believe God made it that way to keep us humble and to remember where and who our strength comes from.

-A couple Sundays ago, I had my class draw a picture.
+A while ago, I had my class draw a picture.
 I told them they could draw whatever they wanted, but no one else could see it.
 They spread out and hovered over their papers as they drew their masterpieces.
 I then handed each of them a piece of paper with a hole in the middle to cover their drawings and when they were finished they could exchange theirs with another kid’s.
 I then had them to move the top paper around to see if they could figure out what the other kid drew through the little hole.
 It was unsuccesful.

 Next, I had them all close their eyes as I taped their pictures on the wall.
 After all the pictures were up, I had them look through the paper with a hole in it from where they were sitting.
 They were all amazed at how clearly they could see the drawings from further away.
 The point was to show them we can’t always see things clearly when we are in the trenches of everyday life.
 We can’t see how God is working or what our work is doing in the lives of others.
 Pretty cool, right?